 If you’ll be towing a bumper-pull or fifth-wheel, this means making sure your trailer is well within the tow capacity of your truck, with enough capacity left over to account for your things, water in the tanks, and of course the people who will be riding in the vehicle.
 Additionally, those who are towing will need to make sure their hitch is rated for a trailer of their size.

 Weight distribution is a must for those pulling bumper-pulls, and everyone should have their hitch installed by a professional and learn how to properly hitch up from the same individual.
+When it’s too much of a load, you should consider opting for a heavy equipment transportation because it will save you a lot of headache down the road.

 For those in motorhomes, many of these same rules apply to towing a car behind you.
 Additionally, no matter what type of rig you have, you will want to carefully watch the amount of stuff you bring into the motorhome in order to stay within your RV’s weight capacity.
 This is often lower than you might imagine.